Sara Fortis in partisan uniform. Date unknown.

 Video still from interview, August 2004

-Sara Fortis (born Sarika Yehoshua in 1927 in Chalkis, a small town near Athens, Greece) never knew her father, who passed away when she was only two months old.
-Raised by her mother, Sara and her sister enjoyed a happy childhood.
-Though they identified as 100% Greek, they also celebrated being Jewish by lighting candles every Friday and attending temple on holidays.
+Sara Fortis (born Sarika Yehoshua) was born in 1927 in Chalkis, a small town near Athens, Greece.
+She never knew her father, who passed away when she was only two months old.
+Sara and her sister were raised by their mother and they enjoyed a happy childhood.
+Although they identified as 100% Greek, they also celebrated being Jewish by lighting candles every Friday and attending temple on holidays.

 Sara became a prominent and well-respected figure in the andartes movement in Greece.
-By age 18, she was known as 'Kapetenissa [Captain] Sarika'.
-The Nazis sent an informer to try to capture her, but mistakenly arrested -- then brutally raped and murdered -- her cousin, Medi.
+By age 18, she was known as 'Kapetenissa [Captain] Sarika.'
+The Nazis sent an informer to try and capture her, but mistakenly arrested, brutally raped, and murdered her cousin, Medi.
 Vowing revenge, she tracked down and executed the informer.

 After the war, the andartes fell out of favor with the new Greek government.
-Sara was arrested, but owing to her great reputation, she was released shortly after.
-She then emigrated to Israel, where she met her husband and settled down.
+Sara was arrested but owing to her great reputation, she was released shortly after.
+She then immigrated to Israel, where she met her husband and settled down.